 1) Prep.
 Cut the chicken into parts, separating drumsticks, thighs, wings, and breasts.
 Cut the breasts in half crosswise.
 This will make them similar in size to the thighs.
 Cut off excess fat, but leave the skins on.

 2) Dry brine.
 Lay the pieces out on a plate, sprinkle both sides with the salt, and let them sit in the fridge for at least 30 minutes.
 Called dry brining, the salt penetrates the meat, alters the protein and helps the meat retain moisture while amping up the flavor.
 If you prefer, you can wet brine.

 5) Fry.
-If the breading has gotten soggy, give it another quick coating of flour.
 With a spider, slotted spoon, or tongs, slide the meat, skin side down, into the hot oil carefully so it doesn't splash or spatter.
 Do not crowd the pot and try to cook pieces of similar thickness together.
 Close the lid of the grill, but don’t put a lid on the pot.
 The cold chicken will knock the oil temp down a lot, and you should adjust the grill temp to keep the oil in the 325°F plus range.

 6) Turn.
-After 5 minutes, you can look at the bottoms of each piece.
+After 10 minutes, you can look at the bottoms of each piece.
 When they are Golden Brown & Delicious (GBD), flip them over.
-After you flip, they should take another 5 to 6 minutes.
+After you flip, they should take another 10 minutes or more.
 Remove them when they are GBD all over, put them on the indirect side of the grill, and immediately check the internal temp of each and every piece.
 All pieces need to have an internal temp of at least 160°F to be safe.
 Thighs and drums (dark meat) are safe at that temp but they are best at 170°F. If the pieces are not all done, close the lid and let them drip dry and bake on the indirect side of the grill until the temp is just right.
 When the oil gets back up to at least 350°F, keep frying the rest of the chicken in batches.
 Here is the pot with chicken frying and two pieces next to the pot finishing cooking and drip drying.